1jour1vin

 Food and wine pairings

-Enjoy with a platter of oysters, a savarin with porcini mushrooms and a wild herb and mushroom sauce...
+Enjoy it with a plate of oysters, along with a porcini mushroom savarin served with a wild herb and mushroom sauce...

 Bettane & Desseauve